 The MAZE surgical treatment has proved to be very effective for curing arrhythmia, regardless of the severity of the condition.
-Nevertheless, before undergoing this intervention in one of our LA locations, your physician will ask you to go through a series of tests and examination procedures in order to thoroughly assess your condition and overall health.
-Some of the following tests will thus be required prior to MAZE surgery:
+Nevertheless, before undergoing this intervention in one of our LA locations, Dr. Alexander Marmureanu will ask you to go through a series of tests and examination procedures in order to thoroughly assess your condition and overall health.
+Some of the following tests will thus be required prior to the MAZE surgery:

 The date of the procedure will be set after you have been deemed eligible for MAZE surgery.
-On the day of the surgery, you will first be put under general anesthesia, irrespective of the treatment approach used (open-heart or minimally invasive).
+On the day of the surgery, you will first be put under general anesthesia by the team at the California Heart & Lung Surgery Center, irrespective of the treatment approach used (open-heart or minimally invasive).
 An incision or, if you undergo minimally invasive surgery, several small cuts will be made in your chest bone to allow us access to your heart.
 The tissue of your atria will be subsequently scarred in multiple places using one of the following techniques, depending on the particularities of your condition:

 Scar tissue is unable to conduct electrical activity in your heart.
 Consequently, the electrical signals will go through a path (or maze, hence the name of this procedure) of scar tissue towards the ventricles (the lower chambers of the heart) following surgery, which will regulate the electrical activity of your heart, eliminating thus the cause of the arrhythmia.
 After the intervention is completed, your incision will be closed with stitches and a sterile dressing will cover your wound to avoid infection until it heals.